-In addition to its other courses, the Umbra Institute offers a variety of music classes in cooperation with La Maggiore Music School.
-This is ideal for students majoring or minoring in Music or who want to continue practicing their instrument.
+In addition to its other courses, the Umbra Institute offers a variety of music classes in cooperation with La Maggiore Music School for music majors or minors.
 The courses are taught in English and are held at the music school located in the center of Perugia.
-Students have the option to study cello; violin; guitar; clarinet; saxophone, percussion, classical or jazz piano; classical, modern, or jazz singing; ensemble (jazz and modern); music theory; solfège; and the history of music; as well as practice orchestral and chamber music.
+Students have the option to study voice, cello, violin, guitar, clarinet, saxophone, percussion, classical or jazz piano; classical, modern, or jazz singing; ensemble (jazz and modern); music theory; solfège; tonal harmony; and the history of music; as well as practice orchestral and chamber music.

 This is a highly individualized program through which classes are created according to student and university needs.
 All music courses must be selected upon applying to the program.
 They are held once or twice a week for 60 to 90 minutes at a time.
 Group and individual lessons are available and students are welcome to practice within the LaMaggiore facility outside of regularly scheduled class times, as well as at the Umbra Institute during specified hours.

 You are welcome to bring your own instrument or rent one here in Perugia.
-The music school also has some instruments available for practice, to be used in the practice room.
+La Maggiore music school also has some instruments available for practice, to be used in the practice room.
 The Umbra Institute has an upright piano and guitars available for its students.
 Instrument rentals will cost between 40 and 60 Euro per month.